orange-cloudfoundry/cf-ops-automation-broker/docs/maintenance_info.md

              * [x] adapt create logic to update.
 Always respond with update in progress for now + dashboard url

              * [ ] adapt getlastoperation logic to check match of `coab-fingerprint.yml`
              * [ ] refactor to reduce duplication between create and update
+       * [ ] Optimize response time for noop updates
           * if changes were applied to coab-vars.yml w.r.t.
              *  git commit & git push
              *  coa pipeline triggers, potentially deploying grafana with FQDN matching brokered guid.
              *  manifest gets committed with `coab-fingerprint`
           * [ ] if no changes will be applied to coab-vars.yml, responds with update completed + dashboard url
    * [ ] assert coab-vars.yml now contains x-osb-cmdb
    * [ ] assert update completes once bosh deployment completes
    * [ ] assert `reference` service instance now returns dashboard url with v2 using brokered guid